rajeshvkothari/oom/GIN_README_2508.md

 ## Deploying Tosca Models using OOM deployment

-  As we see the all CCI model in docker container method same deployemnt we are going to do with OOM based ONAP environment.
-	for that we have to follow the below step.
+  As we see the how to deploy CCI models using tosca docker containers method, same deployment we are going to do with OOM based ONAP environment.
+For that we have to follow the below steps.

   - One time Steps for intialization/configuration the envinorment: